-Figure 7 is a schematic profile of the Fort Ord water system.
-Drinking water from the active wells is first pumped into equalization and/or sand tanks.
+Figure 7 is a schematic profile of the Fort Ord water and/or sand system.
+Drinking water from the active wells is first pumped into equalization and/or tanks.
 Then the water is treated and pumped to reservoir tanks.
-This entire process provides multiple opportunities for "offgassing" of volatile chemicals (eg TCE, etc.) which further reduces the level of contamination.
+This entire process provides multiple opportunities for "off-gassing" of volatile chemicals (eg TCE, etc.) which further reduces the level of contamination.
 Finally, the finished water is pumped into the distribution system.
 All standby wells must be sampled and approved by the California Department of Health Services (CDHS) before they can be used as an emergency water source.
-No standby wells have been used for drinking water since the mid-1980's (POM, 1996b).
+No standby wells have been used for drinking water since the mid-1980's (POM, 1996).